Contact the Program Director, Suzanne Glover

 * Full course listings available at www.champlain.edu/champlain-abroad.

 Dublin is an active, energetic, and creative capital city with a young population and a friendly town feel.
 Despite the relaxed atmosphere, Dublin is a hub for global corporations as well as small start-up companies.
-In the Spring, Dublin plays host to Offset- with over 2,500 attendees each year, Offset has fast become one of the world’s most inspirational, educational and vocational conferences for the design and creative industries.
+In the spring, Dublin plays host to OFFSET, a creative festival and conference.
+With more than 2,500 attendees each year, OFFSET is considered to be one of the world’s most inspirational, educational, and vocational industry events for art, design, and creative fields.

 Sample Major Specific Courses Offered in Dublin